theEncyclopedia/fundamentals-react-js/docs/BestPractices/VerticalTimelineWithScroll.md

 1.2 Add `handleScroll` function that listens to the scroll events and updates `activeItems`.

 First create array to store new active states.
 Then loop through timeline items.
 After that get elements position and dimensions using `useRef()` hook.
 After that check if the item is in the viewport, then update the array with new active state.
-After iterating through timeline items updagte the activeItems
+After iterating through timeline items updates the activeItems

 ```jsx
   const handleScroll = () => {